William A. Johnson Jr.: Mayor of Rochester

-He was first elected in November 1993, receiving over 72 percent of the vote.
-It was his first run for any political office, and he succeeded a 20-year incumbent.
+Johnson first entered politics when he ran for Mayor of Rochester in 1993 as a Democrat.
+In the Democratic primary, he defeated County Legislator Kevin Murray and former City Councilmember Ruth Scott.
+He received over 72 percent of the vote in the November general election to succeed 20-year incumbent Thomas Ryan.
 Johnson was the city's first African-American mayor.
 In November 1997, Johnson was re-elected without opposition.
 In November 2001, he was re-elected to a third term with over 78 percent of the vote.
 Johnson announced during that campaign that he would not seek a fourth term.